mschnitzer/ark-survival-ascended-linux-container-image/README.md

 The prefix `asa-server` is defined by the directory name of your `docker-compose.yml` file.

 You can ignore `asa-server_steam-1` and `asa-server_steamcmd-1`, these volumes are being used by the container to avoid setting up `Steam` and `steamcmd` on every launch again.
-Server files including config files are stored at `asa-server_server-files-1`.
+Server files including config files are stored at `asa-server_server-files-1`. `asa-server_cluster-shared` provides support for server clusters, so that survivors can travel between your servers with their characters and dinos.

 The `GameUserSettings.ini` and `Game.ini` file can be found at `/var/lib/docker/volumes/asa-server_server-files-1/_data/ShooterGame/Saved/Config/WindowsServer`.
 The `Game.ini` file is not there by default, so you might want to create it yourself.